H. V. Evatt: State politics

-Because of poor eyesight, Evatt was unable to serve in the First World War, in which two of his brothers were killed.
+Due to poor eyesight, Evatt was unable to serve in the First World War, in which two of his brothers were killed.
 He became a prominent industrial lawyer in Sydney, working mainly for trade union clients.
 In 1925 Evatt was elected as an Australian Labor Party member for Balmain in the New South Wales Legislative Assembly.
 Re-elected as an "Independent Labor" candidate in 1927, Evatt served in the Legislative Assembly until 1930.

 High Court (1930–1940)

 In 1930 the Labor government headed by James Scullin appointed Evatt as the youngest-ever justice of the High Court of Australia.
 Regarded by some as a brilliant and innovative judge, he delivered a number of minority judgments, several of which were adopted by High Court majorities decades later.
 Evatt could, however, be partial on the bench.
 Sir Owen Dixon noted in Australian Woollen Mills Ltd v F.S.
 Walton & Co.
 Ltd (1937 58 CLR 641) that Evatt was on that occasion "full of antagonism to the respondent ...
 Most unjudicial."
 Whenever Evatt was not particularly interested in a case he appears to have generally gone along with Dixon.

 Evatt was one of six justices of the High Court who had served in the Parliament of New South Wales, along with Edmund Barton, Richard O'Connor, Adrian Knox, Albert Piddington and Edward McTiernan.
-In 1934 Evatt played an important part in the Egon Kisch exclusion when he ruled that the Lyons Government's ban on Kisch entering Australia had been incorrectly executed and that Kisch was free to enter the country.
+In 1934 Evatt played an important part in the Egon Kisch exclusion when he ruled that the Lyons government's ban on Kisch entering Australia had been incorrectly executed and that Kisch was free to enter the country.